christophrumpel/laravel-factories-reloaded/README.md

 - [Christoph Rumpel](https://github.com/christophrumpel)
 - [All Contributors](../../contributors)

-The current implementation was improved with help from [Brent's article](https://stitcher.io/blog/laravel-beyond-crud-09-test-factories) about how they deal with factories at Spatie.
+Some of the implementations are inspired by [Brent's article](https://stitcher.io/blog/laravel-beyond-crud-09-test-factories) about how they deal with factories at Spatie.

+And a big thanks goes out to [Adrian](https://github.com/nuernbergerA) who helped me a lot with refactoring this package.

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.

-## Laravel Package Boilerplate

-This package was generated using the [Laravel Package Boilerplate](https://laravelpackageboilerplate.com).